-- collecting and analysing the information necessary to prepare the prospectuses; - signing declarations of responsibility on the content of prospectuses; - certification by the Financial Reporting Manager, pursuant to Article 154-bis of the TUF (only for own issues);
+- collecting and analysing the information necessary to prepare the prospectuses; - signing declarations of responsibility on the content of prospectuses; - certification by the Financial Reporting Manager, pursuant to Article 154-bis of the TUF (only for own issues); - forwarding of the prospectuses and management of relations with the competent Authorities.
+The operating methods for managing the process are governed as part of internal regulations developed and updated by the competent Structures, which constitute an integral and substantial part of this protocol.

-35 Pursuant to Legislative Decree 58 of 24/2/1998 as subsequently amended (inter alia by Law 262 of 28/12/2005) and pursuant to Directive 2003/71/EC of 4/11/2003 as transposed by Commission Regulation (EC) No 809/2004 of 29 April 2004.
+40 Pursuant to Legislative Decree 58 of 24/2/1998 as subsequently amended (inter alia by Law 262 of 28/12/2005) and pursuant to Directive 2003/71/EC of 4/11/2003 as transposed by Commission Regulation (EC) No 809/2004 of 29 April 2004.
 The Prospectuses referred to are both those relating to issues in the domestic market and those relating to the issue of securities in the international markets.